-- 17.1.
-The main object of the fund shall be the maintenance of a prize competition for an English poem on a sacred subject. - 17.2.
-The prize shall be offered for competition once in every three years. - 17.3.
-The candidates shall be members of the University who, not later than the closing date for entries for the competition, which shall be specified when the subject is announced, have qualified by examination for a degree of the University, or hold the Degree of Master of Arts by incorporation or by decree or resolution, or hold the status of Master of Arts, or have qualified by examination for a degree of any other university. - 17.4.
-No person to whom the prize has been twice awarded shall be a candidate. - 17.5.
-The judges shall be the Professor of Poetry, the Public Orator, and a third judge, who shall be appointed by them, and who shall be a Master of Arts, or Bachelor of Civil Law, or Bachelor of Medicine, or a graduate of superior rank. - 17.6.
-The subject or subjects for the poems for a particular competition shall be selected by the judges who adjudicated the last preceding competition, and shall be announced by them, together with the kind of poem prescribed and any other conditions prescribed by them, at least two years before the closing date for the competition. - 17.7.
-No composition for the prize shall be less than sixty, nor more than three hundred, lines in length. - 17.8.
-The judges shall award the prize to the candidate whose composition they adjudge the best, if they adjudge it of sufficient merit, and the prize shall consist of three years' income after the deduction of the judges' honoraria, the value of any award made under section 17.9 below, and all other proper expenses. - 17.9.
-(1) The judges are empowered to nominate a candidate as second-prizewinner who, at the judges' discretion, may be awarded such sum, not exceeding one-sixth of the three years' income available for that year's prize, as they shall determine. - (2) Such a nomination may be made only if the candidate's entry is of a quality which would have qualified it for the award of the main prize had not a better entry been received. - 17.10.
-Copies of the successful composition shall be sent by the author to the Chancellor, the heads of the colleges, societies, and Permanent Private Halls, the two Proctors, the Assessor, the judges of the compositions, the professors in the Faculties of English Language and Literature and of Theology, the Secretary of Faculties and Academic Registrar (ten copies), and the Bodleian Library. - 17.11.
+Amended with effect from 13 December 2011 (Gazette, Vol. 142, p.
+225, 12 January 2012) and 6 March 2012 (date of effect 1 October 2012, Gazette Vol. 142, p.
+362, 8 March 2012)

+17.1.
+The main object of the fund shall be the maintenance of a prize competition for an English poem on a sacred subject.

+17.2.
+The prize shall be offered for competition once in every three years.

+17.3.
+The candidates shall be members of the University who, not later than the closing date for entries for the competition, which shall be specified when the subject is announced, have qualified by examination for a degree of the University, or hold the Degree of Master of Arts by incorporation or by decree or resolution, or hold the status of Master of Arts, or have qualified by examination for a degree of any other university.

+17.4.
+No person to whom the prize has been twice awarded shall be a candidate.

+17.5.
+The judges shall be the Professor of Poetry, the Public Orator, and a third judge, who shall be appointed by them, and who shall be a Master of Arts, or Bachelor of Civil Law, or Bachelor of Medicine, or a graduate of superior rank.

+17.6.
+The subject or subjects for the poems for a particular competition shall be selected by the judges who adjudicated the last preceding competition, and shall be announced by them, together with the kind of poem prescribed and any other conditions prescribed by them, at least two years before the closing date for the competition.

+17.7.
+No composition for the prize shall be less than sixty, nor more than three hundred, lines in length.

+17.8.
+The judges shall award the prize to the candidate whose composition they adjudge the best, if they adjudge it of sufficient merit, and the prize shall consist of three years' income after the deduction of the judges' honoraria, the value of any award made under section 17.9 below, and all other proper expenses.

+17.9.
+(1) The judges are empowered to nominate a candidate as second-prizewinner who, at the judges' discretion, may be awarded such sum, not exceeding one-sixth of the three years' income available for that year's prize, as they shall determine.

+(2) Such a nomination may be made only if the candidate's entry is of a quality which would have qualified it for the award of the main prize had not a better entry been received.

+17.10.
+Copies of the successful composition shall be sent by the author to the Chancellor, the heads of the colleges, societies, and Permanent Private Halls, the two Proctors, the Assessor, the judges of the compositions, the professors in the Faculties of English Language and Literature and of Theology and Religion, the Registrar (ten copies), and the Bodleian Library.

+17.11.
 The judges shall receive honoraria, together with all proper expenses, to be paid out of the income of the fund, of such amounts as Council shall from time to time determine.

-- 17.12.
-Any surplus income may be applied towards such purpose or purposes for the encouragement of religion or literature among members of the University as Council shall determine after consultation with the Boards of the Faculties of English Language and Literature, and of Theology. - 17.13.
+17.12.
+Any surplus income may be applied towards such purpose or purposes for the encouragement of religion or literature among members of the University as Council shall determine after consultation with the Boards of the Faculties of English Language and Literature, and of Theology and Religion.

+17.13.
 Congregation may from time to time amend this Part so long as the main object of the fund, as defined in section 17.1 above, is always kept in view.